- About Us

 Teaching in Cambodia at SISC

-Cambodia is growing at an incredible place and has more and more parents who want the best of both worlds by sending their children to a bilingual school with both Khmer and an international curricula:
+Cambodia is growing at an incredible pace and has more and more parents who want the best of both worlds by sending their children to a bilingual school with both Khmer and an international curricula:

 At SISC we offer only full day programs with the international curriculum being delivered in the morning and the Khmer curriculum in the afternoon.
 The majority of students choose the bilingual program, but if a student does not wish to take part in the Khmer program they join the Afternoon International Program.